mantoni/mocaccino.js/README.md

-  --ui, -U        Mocha user interface to use, defaults to "bdd" --yields, -y    Yield every N milliseconds, defaults to 250 --node          If result is used in node instead of a browser
+  --ui, -U        Mocha user interface to use, defaults to "bdd" --yields, -y    Yield every N milliseconds, defaults to 250 --node          If result is used in node instead of a browser --windowWidth   Overrides the window width, defaults to the current shells
+                  window width or fall back to 80
 ```

 The `yields` option causes a tiny delay every N milliseconds to allow pending